-- 2.2.
-Former CEO of the companyiii,iv. - 2.3.
-Former CEO of an acquired company within the past five yearsiv. - 2.4.
+- 2.3.
+Non-officer employee of the firm (including employee representatives) - 2.4.
+Officeri, former officer, or general or limited partner of a joint venture or partnership with the company.
+Former Employment - 2.5.
+Former CEO of the company iii, iv. - 2.6.
+Former non-CEO officer i of the company or an affiliate ii within the past five years. - 2.7.
+Former officeri of an acquired company within the past five years^{iv}. - 2.8.
+Officeri of a former parent of predecessor firm at the time the company was sold or split off within the past five years. - 2.9.
 Former interim officer if the service was longer than 18 months.
-If the service was between 12 and 18 months an assessment of the interim officer's employment agreement will be madev.
+If the service was between 12 and 18 months an assessment of the interim officer's employment agreement will be made.